Notes From The Road: 2012 in review

 Speaking engagements

-I never considered myself as a speaker, perhaps because there aren’t many people in BizTalk Portuguese community or simply by lack of opportunities, however, 2012 was the year it all changed and I started making presentations more often:
+I never considered myself a speaker, perhaps because there aren’t many people in the BizTalk Portuguese community, or simply due to a lack of opportunities; however, 2012 was the year it all changed, and I started making presentations more often:

 As I said earlier, I have the privilege to be part of a remarkable group, the “BizTalkCrew” (unofficially named of this group) composed by 5 Microsoft Integration MVPs: myself, Tord G. Nordahl, Saravana Kumar, Nino Crudele and Steef-Jan Wiggers, that have been making events and speaking about integration a bit throughout Europe and the good news is that we will continue to do BizTalk Innovation Events throughout this year!
 (UK, Portugal, Holland, Italy, Norway, …)